bwoodsend/polycotylus/README.rst

 Development status
 ..................

-This project is still fairly work in progress.
+This project is not complete.
 It is not available on PyPI.
-To use this project as it is right now, you will have to install ``polycotylus`` from version control (instructions below).
+To use this project as it is right now, install ``polycotylus`` from version control (instructions below).
 It does have documentation but that documentation is not on readthedocs – you'll need to build that from source too:

 .. code-block:: bash